Pineapple Upside Down Cake

 I have to admit pineapple upside down cake is not a cake I grew up on.
 In fact it’s only been a few years since I ever enjoyed a slice.
 But man was I missing out!
 For those of you who have enjoyed this cake for years then you know what I’m talking about.

-There’s something magical about flipping the cake upside down after it bakes and revealing that beautiful caramelized pineapple topping with those beautiful red cherries peeking in around the slices.
-And the brown sugar butter mixture that coats the fruit is clearly my favorite part of this upside down pineapple cake.
+There’s something magical about flipping the cake upside down after it bakes and revealing that beautiful caramelized pineapple topping with a maraschino cherry peeking in around each of the pineapple slices.
+And the brown sugar-butter mixture that coats the fruit is clearly my favorite part of this upside down pineapple cake.
 Yes let’s just say I am a big fan of pineapple upside down cake and I think you will be too once you take a bite.

 This pineapple upside down cake recipe did take a few rounds of trial and error.
 I wanted a cake that could hold up underneath the heavy pineapple topping and not create a soggy sort of smushed sponge cake underneath.
 But I also wanted the perfect balance of fruit topping to cake.